jozefg/drafts/folds.md

-As before we use prisms and `%~` to drag our presentation and conversion functions into `Either`, similarly our starting state is wrapped in the appropriate constructor and we define a new stepping function with similar characteristics to what we've seen before.
+As before we use prisms and `%~` to drag our presentation and conversion functions into `Either`, similarly our starting state is wrapped in the appropriate constructor and we define a new stepping function with similar characteristic's to what we've seen before.

 As before, we've got a wonderful world of monads and comonads to dive into now.
 We'll start with monads here to mix it up.